 - How do I manage my team and projects?

 - How do I keep my data safe?

 - How can I automate the annotation process?

-- How much am I willing to pay for my annotation tool?
+- How much am I willing to pay for my text annotation tool?

 Supported Content Types

 The starting point of any annotation project is to analyze the documents that need to be processed both in terms of content and modality.
 Are you analyzing text, video or audio content?
 And what entities do you need to extract/annotate: named entities, relations, bounding boxes, etc.

 When comparing the support for different content types, Annotation Lab and Label Studio offer the same level of features in the free versions (for example they both contain image annotation tool), while Prodigy includes those in the paid edition.
 LabelBox is missing support for audio content while LightTag and TagTog do not offer any image, video, or audio annotation features.